 The World Wide Web is 30 Years Old

-When Sir Tim Berners-Lee invented the World Wide Web in 1989, he changed the world forever.
+When Sir Tim Berners-Lee invented the World Wide Web in 1989, little did he know that he would change the world forever.

 It’s been 30 years since a software engineer submitted a proposal for an information management system to help colleagues at CERN (The European Organization for Nuclear Research)

 Back then, it is unlikely the 33-year-old Tim Berners-Lee knew the power his “large hypertext database with typed links” would have on society.

 But his “World Wide Web” would go on to revolutionize life as we know it and the anniversary of his achievement is being celebrated in today’s design of the Google Doodle shown above.